Vinfall/VNDB-Calendar/README.md

 ## Query

-The results should be similar to the one you would see in [this release query on VNDB](https://vndb.org/r?q=&o=a&s=released&f=0572171_4YsVe132gja2wzh_dHans-2wzh_dHant-N48721gwcomplete-), except that I expand the release window one month earlier to avoid missing VNs.
+The results should be similar to the one you would see in [this release query on VNDB](https://vndb.org/r?q=&o=a&s=released&f=0572171_4YsVe132gja2wzh_dHans-2wzh_dHant-N48721gwcomplete-), except that I expand the release window 14 days earlier to avoid missing VNs.

 You can fork the repository and edit `filters` and `data` in [`vndb-calendar.py`](vndb-calendar.py) to change it.